Leaving a small business in California is a common occurrence. Many situations warrant this result, some of which are:

 Strategic Buyer

-When you choose to go in the direction of allowing a buyer to grow through an acquisition, you effectively sell and therefore hand over your business to another for a determined amount of money.
+When you choose to go in the direction of allowing a Buyer to grow through an acquisition, you effectively sell and therefore hand over your business to another for a determined amount of money.

 With a Strategic Buyer, there are times when the acquirer wants to keep you in a similar management title in the newly acquired company.